Centennial Museum Reopens Oct. 11 with New Exhibit, New Look

 What: Centennial Museum Reopening and Opening of the exhibit “The Notebook of Nancy Lea.”

-Where: Centennial Museum and Chihuahuan Desert Gardens at UTEP, corner of University Avenue and Wiggins Road.
+Where: Centennial Museum and Chihuahuan Desert Gardens, corner of University Avenue and Wiggins Road on the UTEP Campus.